 Trans men and miscarriage

 Miscarrying a pregnancy can be an emotional experience for anyone, including trans people.

 Regardless of whether a pregnancy was planned, or even if you didn’t know about it, you may experience a wide range of emotions following a miscarriage.

 It’s OK to be upset, or to feel nothing, or to feel relief – it’s a unique experience for anyone.
-Here at SX we can offer emotional support if you’re struggling to come to terms with a miscarriage, and understand the lack of resources available for miscarriage support.
+Here at SX we can offer emotional support if you’re struggling to come to terms with a miscarriage.
+Get in touch.